RepRap 3D Printer

 Mini Kossel

-The electronic components of the machine are comprised by the widely adopted RepRap Arduino Mega Pololu Shield (RAMPS 1.4) and the open hardware Arduino Mega micro-controller.
+The electronic components of the machine include the widely adopted RepRap Arduino Mega Pololu Shield (RAMPS 1.4) and the open hardware Arduino Mega microcontroller.
 Motion is driven by NEMA 17 motors coupled with Pololu stepper driver boards.
-The machine features an e3D v6 hot-end with a bowden extruder that's fed by a geared NEMA motor.
-Because of the highly modular design of the RAMPS 1.4 shield, the Mini Kossel was later fitted with an LCD screen and SD card reader for interfacing.
-The machine runs on Rich Cattel's marlin firmware, which allows it to automatically calibrate for an unleveled printing bed and correct for imperfect frame geometry.
-The personally manufactured Mini Kossel is capable of printing PLA with an empirically tested resolution of 200 microns in the Z dimension, and 35 microns in the XY dimension.
-It has a cylindrical printing volume 160 mm diameter by 210 mm in height.
+The machine features an e3D v6 hot-end with a Bowden extruder fed by a geared NEMA motor.
+Due to the highly modular design of the RAMPS 1.4 shield, the Mini Kossel was later equipped with an LCD screen and SD card reader for interfacing.
+The machine operates on Rich Cattel's Marlin firmware, which allows for automatic calibration of an uneven printing bed and correction of imperfect frame geometry.

 Diagram of one mechanical triangle illustrated with variables and constants used to calculate inverse kinematics.
 Image from Delta Robot Kinematics by Johann C. Rocholl